DoudouFanClub/.github/profile/README.md

-# DoudouFanClub
+# Soba AI

 Welcome!
-Doudou provides you with three main projects that work together to provide a solution for interacting with open-source LLM (Large Language Model) servers.
+Soba provides you with three main projects that work together to provide a solution for interacting with open-source LLM (Large Language Model) servers.

 1. [Soba-Frontend](#soba-frontend)
 2. [Soba-Server](#soba-server)